-For many, many years, the Town of West Hartford has entrusted us to be its designated Youth Service Bureau, and we take our commitment to caring for the mental health and well-being of the community's youth and families very seriously.
+For nearly four decades, the Town of West Hartford has entrusted us to be its designated Youth Service Bureau, and we take our commitment to caring for the mental health and well-being of the community's youth and families very seriously.
 Our Director of Youth and Family Services, Pat Tyler, has been in her role since 1998 and works collaboratively with school personnel, law enforcement, non-profit colleagues in the community, and other organizations dedicated to the strengthening of our community.
 She helps us keep our fingers on the pulse of the needs of our area, and we adjust our programming to meet those needs.

 The Town of West Hartford designated the Bridge Family Center as its Youth Service Bureau responsible for assessment, resource development, community involvement, and advocacy on behalf of children, youth, and families.
 Our alliance with town leaders allows us to provide the following comprehensive prevention and intervention services for West Hartford residents:

 The Bridge offers the following school-based services in collaboration with school staff:

 Pat Tyler, Director of Youth and Family Services, currently serves on Student Success Teams and Clinical Teams.

 The Bridge's Positive Youth Development programs focus on young peoples' strengths and offer them hope for the future.
 They aim to foster in young people a sense of competence, usefulness, and belonging.
 Most groups are held at West Hartford Public Schools, though some meet at the Hillcrest Neighborhood Center.
 They are designed to facilitate the development of life skills such as leadership, decision-making, stress and anger management, communication, and problem solving.
 Examples of youth groups:

 Mentoring is offered in school to middle and high school girls and boys who could benefit from having a positive role model in their lives.
 Meet one of our mentors: Jonathan Merritt.